khushishetty/InternshipProject/README.md

 The steps involved in the project are:

-1. reading the given dataset ie exploring the dataset, visualizing as well as cleaning the data set .
+1. Reading the given dataset ie exploring the dataset, visualizing as well as cleaning the data set .

 2. Data preprocessing (removing the NAN or NULL values).

-3. building machine learning models (using logistic regression in this case).
+3. Building machine learning models (using logistic regression in this case).

-4. evaluating the models
+4. Evaluating the models

-5. final model creation (classification report, confusion matrix and accuracy score and analysis outcome.
+5. Final model creation (classification report, confusion matrix and accuracy score) and analysis outcome.

 Final result of analysis : The accuracy obtained is 0.998 .